A guide to student bus passes

 - If you have a disability you may already be entitled to funds or help getting around town, or could be eligible for free or reduced fares.
 Talk to your uni or service provider

-- If you’re 18 or under (child genius?) you can probably already get discounted travel – get the deets from operators in your area
+- If you’re a student of 18 years or under (child genius?) you can probably already get discounted travel – get the deets from operators in your area

 - Some local bus services offer return journey fare savers which can save you some cash if you don’t travel enough for a pass